phablulo/sqlite3-pcre2/README.md

 ```

-## PCRE library
+## PCRE2 library

-The documentation of the PCRE library can be found at: [http://pcre.org/](http://pcre.org/).
+The documentation of the PCRE2 library can be found at: [http://pcre.org/](http://pcre.org/).

 The regular expression syntax documentation can be found [https://perldoc.perl.org/perlre](here).